AxonFramework/.github/profile/README.md

 The [AMQP Extension](https://github.com/AxonFramework/extension-amqp) repository provides support for the [Advanced Message Queuing Protocol](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) (AMQP).

 Users can add this extension to, for example, include a [RabbitMQ](https://www.rabbitmq.com/) integration with their Axon Framework application.
-Setting up this integration allows you to publish Axon events onto and read from a queue.
+Setting up this integration allows you to publish Axon events to an AQMP exchange.
+Events can also be read from exchanges and handled by event processors, providing means of integrating with other services.

 In doing so, you would enable (micro)service communication through event streaming.
 Or, you can attach a (third-party) application with your Axon Framework application, communicating through AMQP.